cybernobie/Udemy_Premium_Course_Grabber/README.md

 - Select COOKIES Then Udemy

-- Locate Access Token And Client ID
+- Locate(Search) Access Token And Client ID

 - Replace It With The text on cookie.txt